What’s in Bloom? November at RBG

 Witch-hazel, a native forest understory shrub species is among the most common species in the oak dominated forests of RBG’s nature sanctuaries with the yellow flowers quite distinctive against the forest setting.

 Pictured, left to right: Witch-hazel, Oak Tree, Dwarf Burning Bush, Deciduous Holly Winterberry

 Deep within the lower bowl of the Rock Garden you’ll find stunning Japanese and Korean Maples showcasing brilliant red and orange ombré leaves.
 Willowleaf Sunflower brings golden delight and continues to impress as a cold-hardy perennial.
 Keep an eye out for Blue Holly – an evergreen hybrid holly with attractive clusters of deep red berries, you’ll can why it is popular for winter holiday décor!

-Pictured, left to right: Rock Garden, Willowleaf Sunflower, Strawberry Tree, Blue holly, Korean Maple Tree
+Pictured, left to right: Strawberry Tree, Rock Garden, Willowleaf Sunflower, Monkshood, Korean Maple Tree

 Look up!
 Look up to the canopy of the Mediterranean Garden to see Strawberry Tree blooming with clusters of small, bell-shaped flowers.
 This indoor garden blooms through the winter, creating an ideal escape from the cold.
 This month, you’ll find Cape Trumpet Flower, Bird of Paradise, Lantanas, and many more plants in bloom.
 Winter is citrus season in the Mediterranean Garden and you’ll surely be able to smell the sweet delicate blooms and fruits!